 Finally, if you’re really stuck and can’t think of any ideas, you can use UberSuggest or Ahrefs, or any other tool that you prefer to do simple keyword research.
 For our example, I’ll use UberSuggest.
 Type in a generic keyword in the Keyword Ideas.
 When I searched for a Vegan blog, I got a bunch of ideas related to these keywords.
 You can filter the keyword according to Volume/SEO difficulty/CPC.

-Narrowing down your topics
+Narrowing down topics for your blog post

 You can skip this step if you already used keyword research for the ideation step.
 However, if you used ideas from forums or competitor analysis, it is important to narrow down your topic to ensure your keyword has a low difficulty.